itscarlos/mod_wsgi/win32/README.rst

 Running mod_wsgi on Windows
 ===========================

-These instructions should no longer be used.
+These instructions should no longer be used (why?).
 To install mod_wsgi on Windows run ``pip install mod_wsgi``.
 Once it has been successfully installed, run the command ``mod_wsgi-express module-config``.
 Copy the output of that command and add it to your Apache configuration to have it load mod_wsgi.